jkrems/proposal-pkg-exports/README.md

 ### `package.json` Interface

-We propose a field in `package.json` to specify an ESM location when importing bare specifiers.
+We propose a field in `package.json` to specify an ESM entrypoint location when importing bare specifiers.
-The key is TBD, the examples use "esm-import-map" as a placeholder.
+The key is TBD, the examples use "esm-exports" as a placeholder.
 Neither the name nor the fact that it exists top-level is final.

 The `package.json` interface will only be respected for bare specifiers.